Densities on Dedekind domains, completions and Haar measure: Introduction

 As for densities, in the literature one can find a vast number of different definitions over $\N$ - see for example \cite{gr} or \cite[Chapter III.1]{tnm} for gentle introductions.
 For the more general situation we are interested in, the literature is less huge, but still quite big and we make no attempt to survey it, just citing on occasion a few relevant papers.
-In the case of $\N$, a general definition of density was proposed in \cite{fga} and systems of axioms are discussed in \cite{fs}, \cite{gr} and (quite exhaustively) in \cite{lt}; the latter paper, which also considers the case of $\Z$, fits reasonably well with our needs, as we will see in \S\ref{sss:lt}.
-In \S\ref{sss:dns} we will give a working definition of density on $D^n$, but readers should be aware that our goal is simply to isolate the properties it should satisfy for comparison with the Haar measure on $\da^n$.
-We make no claim that every reasonable notion of density should comply with our list (Dn1)-(Dn7) - for example, the Schnirelmann density does not, but it is indeed useful for number theory.
-Also, we do not try to obtain a set of axioms from our list of properties (but see Remark \ref{r:axmdns}.2 for a suggestion in this direction).
-On the other hand, the most commonly used densities on $\N$ and their most obvious generalizations to global Dedekind domains all satisfy our conditions, as we shall discuss in \S\ref{sss:asnt}-\S\ref{sss:anlt}.
-As far as we can say, our extension of commonly used densities to the setting of a global Dedekind domain is at least partially new and might be of some interest.
+In the case of $\N$, a general definition of density was proposed in \cite{fga} and systems of axioms are discussed in \cite{fs}, \cite{gr} and (quite exhaustively) in \cite{lt}; the latter paper, which also considers the case of $\Z$, fits reasonably well with our needs (see Remark \ref{r:cfltaxm}).
+In \S\ref{sss:dns} we will give a working definition of a density on $D^n$, but readers should be aware that our goal is simply to isolate the properties it should satisfy for comparison with the Haar measure on $\da^n$.
+A number of examples of such densities will be discussed in full detail in the companion paper \cite{dl3}; in the present work, \S\ref{sss:Bd}-\S\ref{sss:anlt}, we just quickly touch upon some cases that will be needed later.

 Finally, we point out that often we work with a Dedekind domain $D$ which is not necessarily global.
 We always ask that $D$ is countable and $\da$ is compact (Assumption \ref{a:cntb}), but these two conditions do not imply that the fraction field is global (Remark \ref{r:gldm}).
 It is not clear to us if these more relaxed hypotheses can be of much interest; however proofs are not burdened by such generalization and one can gain some conceptual clarity. \footnote{One could easily work in greater generality: see \cite{fptw} for an extension to any projective limit of compact rings or groups.} We will always state explicitly when we require $D$ to be a global Dedekind domain.